radixdlt/community-scrypto-examples/basic/token-sale/README.md

 # Save the XRD token address into env variable $xrd
 export xrd=030000000000000000000000000000000000000000000000000004

-resim new-account # Save the private key and account address into $admin_key and $admin_account resp. resim new-account # Save the private key and account address into $customer_key and $customer_account resp.
+resim new-account # Save the private key and account address into $admin_private_key and $admin_account resp. resim new-account # Save the private key and account address into $customer_private_key and $customer_account resp.

 # Create some tokens that we can put up for sale